-Rule No. Nature of Offence Scale of Punishment 03 A candidate found having copied or indulging in copying from any paper, book or notes or any other source or allowed or is found allowing any other candidate to copy any matter from his/her answer book or to have in any manner rendered any The candidate is to be sent out of the examination hall immediately after obtaining his/her written explanation and duly confiscating his/her Hall-ticket.
+Rule No. Nature of Offence Scale of Punishment 03 A candidate found having copied or indulging in copying from any paper, book or notes or any other source or allowed or is found allowing any other candidate to copy any matter from his/her answer book or to have in any manner rendered any assistance to another candidate, or if he/she is found to have been receiving assistance from another candidate.
+OR Destruction or suppression of the evidence of the forbidden material in any way like swallowing, tearing or throwing outside etc. The candidate is to be sent out of the examination hall immediately after obtaining his/her written explanation and duly confiscating his/her Hall- ticket.
 He/she shall be allowed to appear for the remaining subjects in that examination by obtaining duplicate hall ticket.
 The performance of the candidates in that subject shall be cancelled.
-Further depending on severity of offence or reoccurrence of the offence by the student, the Malpractices prosecuting committee may impose the cancellation of performance of 04 Bapatla Engineering Copying detected on the basis of internal evidence such as during valuation/special scrutiny College The performance of the candidates in that subject shall be cancelled.
 Further depending on severity of offence or reoccurrence of the offence by the student, the Malpractices prosecuting committee may impose the cancellation of performance of the candidate in two or more or ALL SUBJECTS (whole/part examination, as the case may be, including Practicals) in that semester examination.
-Note for MPC: "The Malpractice Prosecuting Committee which awards the punishment to the candidates involved in the malpractice has to make sure of the
+04 Copying detected on the basis of internal evidence such as during valuation/special scrutiny The performance of the candidates in that subject shall be cancelled.
+Further depending on severity of offence or reoccurrence of the offence by the student, the Malpractices prosecuting committee may impose the cancellation of performance of the candidate in two or more or ALL SUBJECTS (whole/part examination, as the case may be, including Practicals) in that semester examination.
+Note for MPC: "The Malpractice Prosecuting Committee which awards the punishment to the candidates involved in the malpractice has to make sure of the involvement of the Candidate/s in the offence before any punishment is awarded to the candidate/s."
+05 Exchanging intentionally the answer scripts with a view to give or take help from another examinee.
+The candidates (both who helps and who takes help) are to be sent out of the examination hall immediately after obtaining his/her written explanation and duly confiscating his/her Hall-ticket.
+The performance of all the candidates involved in the act in all subjects in that particular year/semester examination (whole/ part examination, as the case may be, including Practicals) shall be cancelled.